rgerard/node-angellist/README.md

 # node-angellist: Easy wrapper around the AngelList API

 This module is designed to be an easy-to-use wrapper around the AngelList API.
-This module is designed to be used with node.js, but could be modified to be used directly in the browser as well.
+This module is designed to be used with node.js.

 ## Install